Free shipping Australia-wide on all orders above $200

 Age spots form primarily due to two main factors:

-un damage/exposure: Prolonged exposure to the sun’s harmful UV rays is a significant contributing factor to the development of age spots.
+1. Sun damage/exposure: Prolonged exposure to the sun’s harmful UV rays is a significant contributing factor to the development of age spots.

-Age: As we get older, our skin undergoes changes, and the accumulation of sun damage over time becomes more apparent, leading to the formation of age spots.
+2. Age: As we get older, our skin undergoes changes, and the accumulation of sun damage over time becomes more apparent, leading to the formation of age spots.

 These spots are not limited to the facial area and are commonly found on the shoulders, neck, décolletage, backs of the hands, or any other areas that have been exposed to the sun.

-Main Factors Contributing to the Development of Age Spots Include:
+Key Factors of Age Spots

 1. Sun Exposure